Making our world renewable

 We integrate the sector that is part of the solution to achieve the goal of carbon neutrality with the sequester capacity of our forest and with our renewable products that contribute to a circular economy.

 The production of eucalyptus fibers is Altri's core business, which has three factories located in Portugal.
 The pulps produced have several applications, namely the production of paper, highlighting the production of tissue and printing and writing papers, and dissolving pulp, which is used in the production of textiles, namely through rayon.

 Altri developed a strategy based on integrated forest management, with the objective of maximizing its efficient use.
 The forest is Altri's main asset, and the sustainable management of this resource is absolutely vital.

-In addition to pulp production, the forest is a renewable energy source, through forest biomass or renewable cogeneration.
+In addition to the cellulosic fiber production, the forest is a renewable energy source, through forest biomass or renewable cogeneration.

 We aim to be a leading European company in the efficient production of eucalyptus fibers based on sustainable forest management.

 In order to achieve this ambition, we aim to implement processes for the continuous improvement of environmental performance, reducing our ecological footprint, increasing the operational efficiency of our industrial units and raising productivity through the promotion of sustainable forest management.

 Altri designed and implemented a conversion project at Caima mill in order to move from paper to dissolving fibers.
 The rational of the project was the capacity limitations of the mill and the conversion opportunity derived from the cooking solution.
 The conversion project was concluded in June 2015.